Specialties

 - Describe the clinical course and prognosis of patients with non-small cell lung cancer (CR3)

-- Describe the management of non-small cell lung cancer if: a) operable; b) locally advanced; c) metastatic (CR3)
+- Describe the management of non-small cell lung cancer based on the TNM classification (CR3)

-- Discuss the side effects and expected benefits of each treatment for non-small cell lung cancer (CR3)
+- Discuss the side effects and expected benefits of each treatment for non-small cell cancer (CR3)

 - Small Cell Lung Cancer

-- Describe the management of small cell lung cancer if: a) locally advanced; b) metastatic (CR3)
+- Describe the management of small cell lung cancer if (a) locally advanced and (b) metastatic (CR3)

-- Discuss the side effects and expected benefits of each treatment for small cell lung cancer (CR3)
+- Discuss the side effects and expected benefits of the treatment for small cell cancer (CR3)

 - Explain how treatment may result in either improvement or deterioration in quality of life and discuss how treatment decisions are made (CR3)

-- List symptoms experienced by patients dying of lung cancer and describe palliative measures which may be used to relieve each one (CR3)
+- Learn symptoms experienced by patients dying of lung cancer and describe palliative measures which may be used to relieve each one (CR3)

 - Describe the role of the palliative care home team in supporting patients dying at home and their families (CR3)

-- Describe the role of the primary care team in the palliative care of terminal respiratory disease.
-(CR3)
+- Describe the role of primary care team in the palliative care of terminal respiratory disease (CR3)

 - General Outcome for Lung Cancer